bnbullock/Amazon_Vine_Analysis/README.md

 ## Overall Summary

 - The purpose of analysing vine reviewes is two-fold.
 We want to ensure that if our client is paying for the vine service and providing products to vine members for review, the actions are being carried out as expected.
 This process allows us to perform an audit on the resources being provided as it relates to the outcome.
-Secondly, we want to understand how all reviewers are rating the products produced by our client.
+Secondly, we want to understand how all reviewers are rating the different digital products as it related to the business conducted by our client.

-- From the analysis provided the following conclusions can be stated:
+- From the summarized analysis, the following conclusions can be stated:
   - There were 2120 non-Vine and 0 Vine member reviews
   - There were 314 non-Vine and 0 Vine member 5-star reviews
   - There were 15% non_Vine and 0% Vine member reviews that were 5-star